Data protection

 Authorized representative: Sofia Maria Surma

-The fact that we only store personal data for as long as is absolutely necessary for the provision of our services and products is a general criterion for us.
-This means that we delete personal data as soon as the reason for the data processing no longer exists.
-In some cases, we are legally obliged to store certain data even after the original purpose has ceased to exist, for example for accounting purposes.
+Our general rule is that we only store personal data for as long as it is absolutely necessary to provide our services and products.
+This means that we delete personal data as soon as the reason for data processing no longer exists.
+In some cases, we are legally obliged to store certain data even after the original purpose no longer applies, for example for accounting purposes.

-If you wish your data to be deleted or revoke your consent to data processing, the data will be deleted as quickly as possible and provided there is no obligation to store it.
+If you wish to have your data deleted or withdraw your consent to data processing, the data will be deleted as quickly as possible and unless there is an obligation to store it.

-We will inform you below about the specific duration of the respective data processing, provided that we have further information on this.
+We will inform you below about the specific duration of each data processing operation, provided we have further information on this.

 Rights under the General Data Protection Regulation

-According to Article 13 GDPR, you have the following rights to ensure that data is processed fairly and transparently:
+According to Article 13 GDPR, you have the following rights to ensure fair and transparent data processing:

 • the categories, i.e. the types of data that are processed;